eliezerchavez/agr-infra-azure/README.md

 ## Utilities

-The `util/` directory provides utility scripts to simplify environment setup and Terraform state management.
+The `util/` directory provides scripts and utilities to simplify infrastructure management workflows and setup.

-### Key Scripts:
+### Key Utility Scripts:

-- **`setenv.ps1`**: PowerShell script for setting environment variables on Windows.
+- **`setenv.sh`**:
-- **`setenv.sh`**: Bash script for setting environment variables on Unix-based systems.
+  Bash script for environment variable setup on Unix-based systems.

+- **`setenv.ps1`**:
+  PowerShell script for Windows-based environment variable setup.

+- Scripts for managing Terraform state, automation tasks, and infrastructure validation.

-Refer to the `README.md` in the `util/` directory for detailed instructions on using these scripts.
+Refer to the utilities' `README.md` for comprehensive usage instructions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>